There is an age-old debate surrounding the idea of washing fresh eggs, and there are really two ways of looking at it.

-But, its true, my fellow egg-lover.
-Fresh, unwashed, eggs can be left out for a few weeks before they need to be refrigerated.
+But, it’s true, my fellow egg-lover.
+You can leave out fresh, unwashed eggs for a few weeks before they need to be refrigerated.

 Think of it this way, if a chick needs the bloom to protect it from bacteria for at least 21 days before it hatches, well, it’s safe to assume the bloom protects the contents for at least that long.

-Either way, it’s important to always to wash your eggs before cracking them open.
-If there are any droppings or other bacteria on them, a proper washing will remove them and the bloom.
+Either way, it’s important to always wash your eggs before cracking them open.
+If there are any droppings or other bacteria on them, proper washing will remove them and the bloom.

 How To Wash Fresh Eggs

-There’s a couple schools of thought when it comes to the best ways to wash your fresh eggs.
+There are a couple of schools of thought regarding the best ways to wash your fresh eggs.
 So, let’s break them all down, and you can decide for yourself which method is best for you.